Achieving Dexterous Bidirectional Interaction in Uncertain Conditions for Medical Robotics: Experiments

 The experiment is divided into three tasks in Fig. \ref{fig:RehabExperiment}.
 The first investigates the transparency of the admittance controller to evaluate the level of compliance achievable without an additional end-effector force sensor by having the operator drive the robot to complete the task.
 The second task is about assistance with the operator assisting the patient in executing the task.
 Lastly, the third task is a disruptive interference from the operator, introducing perturbation to the user during the execution of the task.

 The norm of interaction forces ($||\bm{h}_e^l||$) recorded in the experiment, the end-effector positions and the master controller linear command ($\bm{x}_d^l$) are shown in Fig. \ref{fig:RehabData}.
 The proposed method is capable of switching from the full admittance behaviour during independent movement where $||\bm{h}_e^l||$ peaks are about \SI{10}{\newton}.
 This occurs in the first minute of the experiment when $\bm{x}_d^l$ is close to 0.
-When the operator assists or perturbs the motions, the master error increases, generating the virtual force on the user.
-The assisted movements ends when $t\approx\SI{180}{\second}$.
-It is characterised by higher interaction forces compared to the autonomous motions, reaching peaks of about \SI{40}{\newton}.
+When the operator assists or perturbs the motions, the master error increases, generating a virtual force on the user.
+The assisted movements end when $t\approx\SI{180}{\second}$.
+It is characterised by higher interaction forces than autonomous motions, reaching peaks of about \SI{40}{\newton}.
 In contrast, in the perturbation phase, where there is an opposition to the subject's movements, the norm of the tangential force peaks.